 As time passed, the Basketmakers’ style of home gradually changed.
 From about 750 to 1300, they abandoned their pithouses in dispersed hamlets and built connected rectangular stone houses above ground.
-From these connected dwellings, the inhabitants eventually formed multi-storied villages that contained small household compounds and kivas with decorated walls.
-The people of this time are called the Puebloans; a pueblo is the Spanish word for village, and refers to the compact village life of these people.
+The inhabitants eventually formed multi-storied villages that contained small household compounds and kivas with decorated walls from these connected dwellings.
+The people of this time are called the Puebloans; a pueblo is the Spanish word for village and refers to these people’s compact village life.
 These Ancient Puebloan people are the predecessors of today’s Pueblo and Hopi Indians, and they are often referred to as Anasazi, a Navajo word meaning “ancient ones.”

 Canyon de Chelly National Monument contains the remains of these ancient Puebloan villages.
-Built into a sheer 500 foot sandstone cliff, the White House was constructed and occupied between 1060 A.D. and 1275 A.D.
+Built into a sheer 500-foot sandstone cliff, the White House was constructed and occupied between 1060 A.D. and 1275 A.D.
 The White House takes its name from the white plaster used to coat the long back wall in the upper dwelling.
-Visitors can view the White House Ruins either from the “White House Overlook” on the South Rim Drive, or by taking a 2.5 mile round-trip trail to the ruins (this is the only trail by which visitors may enter the canyon without a permit or an authorized Navajo guide).
+Visitors can view the White House Ruins either from the “White House Overlook” on the South Rim Drive or by taking a 2.5-mile round-trip trail to the ruins (this is the only trail by which visitors may enter the canyon without a permit or an authorized Navajo guide).
 The largest ancient Puebloan village preserved in Canyon de Chelly is Mummy Cave.
 Situated 300 feet above the canyon floor, this village has close to 70 rooms.
 The east and west alcoves contain living and ceremonial rooms, and the walls are decorated with white and pale green plaster.
 Mummy Cave was occupied until about 1300.
-Visitors can view the ruins from the “Mummy Cave Overlook” on the North Rim Drive of the park.
+Visitors can view the ruins from the “Mummy Cave Overlook” on North Rim Drive.

 By 1300, the Puebloan life in Canyon de Chelly abruptly ended.
-A prolonged drought in the 1200s that dried out what is now the Four Corners region of Arizona, Utah, Colorado, and New Mexico; disease; conflict; and the allure of new religious ideas to the south prompted the Puebloan people to disperse.
-They left the canyon in search of a constant water supply and eventually established villages along the Little Colorado River and at the southern tip of Black Mesa.
+A prolonged drought in the 1200s dried out what is now the Four Corners region of Arizona, Utah, Colorado, and New Mexico; disease; conflict; and the allure of new religious ideas to the south prompted the Puebloan people to disperse.
+They left the canyon searching for a constant water supply and eventually established villages along the Little Colorado River and at the southern tip of Black Mesa.
 The people of these villages, known as the Hopi, continued to occupy the canyon sporadically.
 The Hopi used the canyon for seasonal farming, ritual pilgrimages, and occasional lengthy stays.
-The Hopi’s pattern of life continued from 1300 until the late 1600s or the early 1700s when they encountered the Navajo in Canyon de Chelly.
+The Hopi’s life pattern continued from 1300 until the late 1600s or the early 1700s when they encountered the Navajo in Canyon de Chelly.

 Around 1700, adversaries pushed the Navajo people south and west into the Canyon de Chelly region.
-They brought with them domesticated animals acquired from the Spanish and a culture modified by years of migration and adaptation.
-By the late 1700s, lengthy warfare erupted between the Navajo, other American Indians, and the Spanish colonists of the Rio Grande Valley.
+They brought domesticated animals acquired from the Spanish and a culture modified by years of migration and adaptation.
+By the late 1700s, lengthy warfare erupted between the Navajo, other American Indians, and the Rio Grande Valley’s Spanish colonists.
 Canyon de Chelly National Monument preserves and interprets the site of a battle that occurred during this time.
 On a winter day in 1805, a Spanish military expedition, which Lieutenant Antonio Narbona led, fought an all-day battle with a group of Navajo people fortified in a rock shelter in Canyon del Muerto (another canyon located within the Canyon de Chelly National Monument).
 By the end of the day, Narbona reported that 115 Navajo were killed.
 The rock shelter where this occurred is called Massacre Cave.
-Visitors may view Massacre Cave at the “Massacre Cave Overlook” on the North Rim Drive of the park.
+Visitors may view Massacre Cave at the “Massacre Cave Overlook” on North Rim Drive.

 Source: National Park Service